Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Why It's Important

-Who Is at Risk
+Who's at Risk

-• Older age; the risk of developing cancer increases with age
+• Older age: The risk of developing cancer increases with age.

-• Race and ethnicity; people of certain races and ethnic background are at higher risk for certain types of cancer
+• Race and ethnicity: People of certain races and ethnic background are at higher risk for certain types of cancer.

-• Lifestyle factors; tobacco use, secondhand smoke, poor diet, physical inactivity, obesity, alcohol consumption, sun exposure
+• Lifestyle factors: tobacco use, secondhand smoke, poor diet, physical inactivity, obesity, alcohol consumption, sun exposure.

-• Reproductive factors/hormones
+• Reproductive factors/hormones.

-• Genetics and family history
+• Genetics and family history.

-• Certain environmental/occupational exposures
+• Certain environmental/occupational exposures.

-• Certain medical conditions/infections/immunosuppression
+• Certain medical conditions, infections, or immunosuppression.

 How To Reduce Risk